 We highly advise going for the highest rated 5th wheel hitch that your vehicle can handle.
 This ensures you are able to use a range of heavy trailers in the future without the need of upgrading.
 We also recommend that you purchase a trailer brake controller inside the cab for added control and to comply with the US law.

 Fixed v Sliding 5th Wheel Hitches

 You will notice that we have recommended both fixed and sliding hitches within this article.
-If you do not already know the difference, in short, the sliding fifth wheel hitch moves (usually between 10 to 15 inches) in order for adequate turning clearance without hitting the cab.
+If you do not already know the difference, in short, the sliding fifth wheel hitch moves (usually between 10 to 15 inches) to ensure adequate turning clearance without hitting the cab.
 This type of mechanism is needed for short bed trucks with a length of 6.5 feet and below.

-So you are probably thinking, if they are so good, what is the point of a fixed alternative?
-As good as a slider 5th wheel hitch is, the fixed mechanism also has many benefits.
-These include price, they are much lighter and also they do not “chuck” as much because there is less moving parts.
+As good as a sliding 5th wheel hitch is, the fixed mechanism also has many benefits.
+These include cheaper price tag, they are much lighter and also they do not “chuck” as much because there is less moving parts.